 FOOD AND DRINK

 Students are to eat and drink only in the school cafeteria.
 No food or drink is allowed in other parts of the school building without prior approval.
+This includes any XLA area or the Falcon Nest.

 FEES